10 best video conferencing tools for 2024

 BlueJeans is a cloud-based conferencing app that combines simplicity with a rich set of features.
 You can launch meetings from a browser — no software downloads necessary.

 Features include screen sharing, whiteboards, recordings, and chat.
 BlueJeans integrates with popular collaboration tools such as Slack, Microsoft Teams, and Google’s G Suite.
-Annual plans start at $9.99 per host, per month with 50 participants per meeting.
+Annual plans start at $9.99 per host, per month, billed annually with 150 participants per meeting.

 A stalwart among large enterprises, Webex is Cisco’s conferencing solution.
 It combines web video conferencing and voice calling.